sorentwo/readthis/README.md

 # Readthis

-Readthis is a drop in replacement for any ActiveSupport compliant cache.
-It emphasizes performance and simplicity and takes some cues from Dalli the popular Memcache client.
-It can also be used for [session storage](#session-storage).
+Readthis is a Redis backed cache client for Ruby.
+It is a drop in replacement for any `ActiveSupport` compliant cache and can also be used for [session storage](#session-storage).
+Above all Readthis emphasizes performance, simplicity, and explicitness.

 For new projects there isn't any reason to stick with Memcached.
 Redis is as fast, if not faster in many scenarios, and is far more likely to be used